-Student shall undergo industrial training for a minimum period of two weeks during summer vacations between fourth semester and fifth semester.
-Industrial Training • The industry in which industrial training is taken should be a medium or large scale industry The paper bound report on training must be submitted by the student in the beginning of Fifth semester along with a certificate from the company where the student took training.
-Every student should write the report separately. • Institute / Department/T&P Cell have to assist the students for finding Industries for the training.
+Industrial Training Student shall undergo industrial training for a minimum period of two weeks during summer vacations between fourth semester and fifth semester.
+The industry in which industrial training is taken should be a medium or large scale industry The paper bound report on training must be submitted by the student in the beginning of Fifth semester along with a certificate from the company where the student took training.
+Every student should write the report separately.
+Institute / Department/T&P Cell have to assist the students for finding Industries for the training.
 Students must take prior permission from Department before joining for Industrial Training.
-EDP Student has to participate in Entrepreneurship Development Program for a minimum period of One week during summer vacations between fourth semester and fifth semester.
-(Entrepreneurship • Every student must submit the paper bound report based on Development the program in the beginning of Fifth semester along with a certificate (Course / Program completion) from the program Program) organizers.
+EDP (Entrepreneurship Development Program) Student has to participate in Entrepreneurship Development Program for a minimum period of One week during summer vacations between fourth semester and fifth semester.
+Every student must submit the paper bound report based on the program in the beginning of Fifth semester along with a certificate (Course / Program completion) from the program organizers.
 Every student should write the report separately.
-Institute / Department may arrange Entrepreneurship Development Program at their campus. • Students must take prior permission from Department before attending any Entrepreneurship Development Program.
-Student has to submit name of three topics of his interest to the department.
-Special Study Special study in a group shall not be allowed.
-Special Study • The three-member committee appointed by Head of Department shall allot one topic out of the three topics submitted by the student.
+Institute / Department may arrange Entrepreneurship Development Program at their campus.
+Students must take prior permission from Department before attending any Entrepreneurship Development Program.
+Special Study Student has to submit name of three topics of his interest to the department.
+Special study in a group shall not be allowed.
+The three-member committee appointed by Head of Department shall allot one topic out of the three topics submitted by the student.
 Every student must submit the paper bound report based on special study at the end of Fifth semester.

-• Department should allot guide to all such students, for monitoring their progress and guide them for literature survey vey / report writi ing etc. • • Evaluation of special study shall be done based on presen n presenta tion

-Evaluation of special study shall be done based on presentation made by student, followed by brief question answer session.
+• Department should allot guide to all such students, for monitoring their progress and guide them for literature survey / report writing etc. • Evaluation of special study shall be done based on presentation made by student, followed by brief question answer session.